REGISTRATION

 What is the entry fee used for?

 Your registration fee helps cover the costs of running this event.
 This includes paying for insurance, logistics, signage, traffic management, toilets, first-aid, security and more.
 It does not include a donation to The Fred Hollows Foundation.
-Therefore we encourage everyone to make their walk count by fundraising for The Foundation.
+Therefore we expect everyone to make their walk count by fundraising a minimum of $250 for The Foundation.
 Over 43 million people are blind on this planet and 9 out of 10 don't need to be, a small donation of $25 can help restore sight to a needlessly blind person and change their life forever.

 How much does it cost to enter?

 To participate in the Sydney Harbour Hike our General Admission Entry Fee is $90 (incl GST).
-However, look out for our special VIP entry in August and our Early Bird entry in September!
-Children aged between 16 and 18 years participate free of charge but must be registered*.
+However, look out for our special VIP entry (sign up now) and our Early Bird entry!
+Children aged under 16 years participate free of charge but must be registered*.
 Registration fees are non-refundable and are not a donation to The Fred Hollows Foundation.
 The entry fee covers costs of the event such as First Aid, Traffic Management, Volunteer and Support training, Website, Mailing of bib numbers, T-shirts and more.

 *) Parents or guardian have to register and invite the child during their registration.
-Please contact 1800 627 892 for payment code to register child for event.
+All children under the age of 18 must be accompanied and supervised by a parent/guardian during entire event period.
+Please contact 1800 627 892 for a 'free of charge' payment code to register a child for free to the event.

 Is the entry fee refundable if I have to withdraw from the event?

-Once you have informed us about your withdrawal, we will contact the new participant to arrange their full registration on-line and we will withdraw your entry from the event.
+Once you have informed us about your withdrawal, we will contact the new participant to arrange their full registration and we will withdraw your entry from the event.
+Your replacement won't be charged an entry fee,

 When is Sydney Harbour Hike and what time does it start?

-The Sydney Harbour Hike will be held on the third Sunday in October.
-The event starts at Bondi Beach at 7:00AM.
+The Sydney Harbour Hike will be held on the Sunday following the second Thursday in October.
+The event starts at Bondi Beach from 6:30am.

-The walk will finish at the north end of Sydney Harbour Bridge, at Bradfield Park.
+The walk will finish at the north end of Sydney Harbour Bridge, at Broughton Street Lookout, Bradfield Park South.
 The event will close at 7:00pm on Sunday night.

 When can I register for the event?